chanzuckerberg/cellxgene-census/docs/census_notebook_guidelines.md

 ### Title

 * It must use the highest-level markdown header `#`.
-* Unless needed, it should not contain any direction mentions of "Census".
+* Unless needed, it should not contain any direct mentions of "Census".
 * It should be concise, self-explanatory, and if possible indicate an action.

 Examples: